US Visa Appointment Wait Time 2026: India, Canada, UAE

 Canada currently has some of the longest US visa appointment wait times in the world.
 In cities such as Toronto and Vancouver, wait times can exceed 12 to 24 months, particularly for visitor visas.
 This is largely due to high demand combined with limited appointment capacity.

-Many applicants assume Canada is a convenient alternative due to proximity to the United States.
-In practice, it is often one of the least efficient options from a timing perspective.
+Many applicants assume Canada is a convenient alternative due to its proximity to the United States.
+In practice, it is often one of the least efficient options in terms of timing.
 The backlog in Canada has been persistent and shows little sign of immediate resolution.

 For applicants with urgent timelines, Canada is generally not a viable option.
-Choosing to apply there without understanding the wait time realities can lead to unnecessary delays that extend far beyond a year.
+Choosing to apply there without understanding the wait-time realities can lead to unnecessary delays that extend well beyond a year.

 UAE

-The UAE offers a more balanced scenario, with US visa appointment wait times typically ranging from a few weeks to several months depending on the visa category and consulate.
-Cities like Dubai and Abu Dhabi often provide faster access compared to high-demand countries like India and Canada.
+The UAE offers a more balanced scenario, with US visa appointment wait times typically ranging from a few weeks to several months, depending on the visa category and consulate.
+Cities like Dubai and Abu Dhabi often offer faster access than in high-demand countries like India and Canada.

-The UAE has become a strategic alternative for many applicants who are able to travel and apply from a third country.
+The UAE has become a strategic alternative for many applicants who can travel and apply from a third country.
 The combination of relatively shorter wait times and strong consular infrastructure makes it a practical option for those looking to avoid long delays.

 However, availability can still fluctuate based on demand.
 Applicants need to monitor appointment slots actively and be prepared to act quickly when earlier dates become available.